-Purchasing your first home is an exciting event, but there are also a lot of unknowns.
+Buying your first home is an exciting decision, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the appliances seem like they’re in good shape?
-A good thing for first-time home buyers to inspect is the condition of the house’s HVAC system.
+Do the utilities seem like they’re holding up?
+A good thing for first-time home buyers to check out is the condition of the house’s HVAC heating and cooling.
 A furnace that’s in particularly bad shape may be the difference between making an offer on a house and looking elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s review some of the key things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC equipment, you may not know what to look for.
 Thankfully, there are a few pieces of information that can deliver insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to learn when the make and model was first manufactured.
 Older models may be less energy efficient and will often lack useful features available in newer equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
 You should also attempt to find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.

 This might not always be easy to verify, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house up for sale.
 When this is the same service company that installed it, you can get an idea about the quality of service the HVAC equipment has received so far.